Plinth for statue of Apollo (recreated)

 Provenance

 Commissioned by the National Trust as part of the recreated statue of Apollo (Lyric) and installed in Stowe Gardens in April 2023.
 This statue was recreated as part of the statue group Apollo and the Nine Muses.
-These statues were recreated as an artistic commission in the spirit of the lost original C18th statue group.
+These statues were recreated as an artistic commission in the spirit of the lost original eighteenth-century statue group.

 Makers and roles